 For those of you with experience baking and buying low carb foods, it’s no secret that many breads rely too heavily on the use of eggs to make up for the lack of regular flour…

 Which adds a ton of protein, but causes the bread to take on an unusual texture, part bread, part incredibly bland quiche.
-Not this bread… this low carb bread recipe almond flour is the base.
+Not this bread… in this low carb bread recipe almond flour is the base.

 That said, it does contain more eggs than a conventional loaf of sliced bread, but, in my opinion, it doesn’t suffer the same sad fate as those overly eggy breads mentioned above.

 Balance is the key ingredient in creating a low carb bread that, you know, tastes like bread.
-Trust me, I tried may-a-recipes before working out this balanced loaf.

 Use an electric mixer to beat the eggs.

 This step is vital to get air into your eggs.
 It may seem daunting, but if you want that fluffy low carb bread you just gotta do it…